This is a provisional version of the competition rules. If you have any feedback, please contact .

 Task Statements

 Each contestant will receive the official English version of tasks on each contest day.
-For those contestants who requested the translation of the tasks, an additional version of the tasks in the requested language will be provided in the same envelope with the English version.
+For those contestants who requested the translation of the tasks, an additional version of the tasks in the requested language will also be provided.
+Each contestant will have online access to the official English version of tasks and all task translations in electronic format (PDF).

 Supplies